John Clements (footballer): 1889 onwards

 Clements was retained for the 1889–90 season, but was now considered a reserve player.
 He only appeared in two League games and once in the FA Cup.
 In the 1891–92 season, he remained on the Notts County books but did not play in the first team.

 Clements left Notts County in June 1892 and joined Newton Heath, who had just been admitted to the Football League.
 Clements played in 36 League games (over two seasons) and appeared in one FA Cup tie in 1892–1893.

 In August 1894 Clements transferred from Newton Heath to Rotherham United who were in Football League Division 2.
 He played only one season at Rotherham.
 He played 27 League matches, scoring three goals.
 He also played one FA Cup tie.

 In May 1895 he transferred to Newcastle United.
 However, he never played for the first team due to injuries.
 It is also not recorded when he left Newcastle United.

 Life after football

 As said Clements date of retirement from football was not recorded.
 It is not clear what Clements did for a living after leaving football.
-He eventually moved to Chesterfield Derbyshire and passed away there in 1945 at the age of 77.
+He eventually moved to Chesterfield Derbyshire and died there in 1945 at the age of 77.